We write a ton of blog posts for our websites.

 You don’t have to be the one conducting the research, although that would make the content even better.
 But to save time, you can use new data to write about a subject.

 For example, let’s say you’re in the fashion industry.
-This new study may be something worth writing about:
+This study may have been something worth writing about:

-You could even share a video demonstration about how to properly tie a tie so that it’s not too tight around the neck.
+You could even have shared a video demonstration about how to properly tie a tie so that it’s not too tight around the neck.

 All these ideas came from new facts in your industry.